amshashankk/Docker-Project/README.md

 #### Remember
 * *The file name should always be* **docker-compose.yml**.
   *  For reference you can visit to the website: https://docs.docker.com/compose/install/
-### version:
+### Version:
    * *I have used V3(version 3) for docker-compose cause it's easy to compose than the other versions.*
 ### Volumes set-up:
    * *If you want to make your data permanent then you have to use* **docker valume**. *We make our dara permanent because if we quit the container then all the data inside container will be destryod.
 This means, due to any reason if our container terminated our data will not loose.*
 ### Environment:
-   * There are many images in Docker which needs some pre-defined environment variables to run.
-That's why we need to pass these variables.
-One small thing to notice that in **joomlaos** I used **joomladb:3306** as host cause Joomla use this port number to connect with the host.
+   * *There are many images in Docker which needs some pre-defined environment variables to run.
+That's why we need to pass these variables.*
-### depends_on and ports:
+### Dependencies: and ports:
-   * As we know Joomla needs MySQL database server to store there files that's why we are using **depends_on**.
-Also we know that we have to expose our container(where joomla running) to a specific port otherwise from outside world we will not be able to access our WebApp.
+  * *For running Joomla it needs MySQL database server to store the files.*
+### Ports:
+  * *For running the WebApp we have to expose our container to a specific port.
+WebApp can only be accessible outside the system if we provide it a specific port.*

 ## 6. Docker-compose up:
   * As per the below mentioned picture use `docker-compose up` to complete the setup.